-In the T-Tauri stage, the young star will begin to produce strong winds, which will push away the surrounding gas and molecules.
-This allows the forming star to become visible for the first time, without the help of other devices to see it, such as infrared.
+In the T-Tauri stage, a young star begins to produce strong winds, which push away the surrounding gas and molecules.
+This allows the forming star to become visible for the first time.
+Scientists can spot a star in the T-Tauri stage without the help infrared or radio waves.

 Eventually, the young star reaches hydrostatic equilibrium, in which its gravity compression is balanced by its outward pressure, giving it a solid shape.
-The star then becomes a Main Sequence Star.
-The star will spend 90 percent of its life in this stage and spends most of its time fusing hydrogen molecules, forming helium in its core.
-The sun of our solar system is currently in its Main Sequence state.
+The star then becomes a main sequence star.
+It will spend 90 percent of its life in this stage, fusing hydrogen molecules and forming helium in its core.
+The sun of our solar system is currently in its main sequence phase.

-Once all of the hydrogen in the star's core is converted to helium, the core will collapse on itself, causing the star to expand.
-As it expands, it will be classified as a Subgiant, then a Red Giant.
-The Red Giant will have a cooler surface; and because of this, it will appear red rather than yellow.
-If the star was big enough before expanding, it may become large enough to be classified as a Supergiant.
+Once all of the hydrogen in the star's core is converted to helium, the core collapses on itself, causing the star to expand.
+As it expands, it first becomes a sub-giant star, then a red giant.
+Red giants have cooler surfaces than main sequence stars; and because of this, they will appear red rather than yellow.
+If the star is massive enough, it can become large enough to be classified as a supergiant.